 Getting to Pingyao

-By train: You gotta love China’s commitment to improve rail travel, especially when it cuts travel times around the country as dramatically as this.
+By train: You gotta love China’s commitment to improving rail travel, especially when it cuts travel times around the country as dramatically as this.
 Thanks to the new high-speed train line, the once 9-hour train ride between Beijing and Pingyao take just over 4 hours now.
-The most convenient departure for travellers is at 7:46am from Beijing arriving at 12:08 in Pingyao.
+The most convenient departure for travellers is at 7:46 am from Beijing, arriving at 12:08 in Pingyao.
 The cost of the train is either 183 yuan (second class) or 254.5 yuan (first class).

-For this 10-day China itinerary, you should set aside at least two days for Xi’an.
+You should try to set aside at least two days for Xi’an.
 That is, of course, cutting it tight.
 With the leisure of a few more days to tack onto your trip, Xi’an is a good place to hit the pause button.
 There’s plenty to experience here; don’t hesitate to stick around longer than prescribed.

 Stare in wonder at the Terracotta Army